-INDOOR USE ONLY: This device is designed for use indoors only.
+INDOOR USE ONLY: This device is designed primarily for indoor use.

 El aparato no debe quedar expuesto a goteo o salpicadureas por líquidos.

 BATTERY STORAGE AND HANDLING

 WARNING: Failure to read, understand, and follow these instructions may result in overheating, chemical leakage, smoke emission, fire, or other potentially harmful results.